RGBvision/nativescript-components/packages/nativescript-indexed-repeater/README.md

 # @rgbvision/nativescript-indexed-repeater

-Adds the ability to get the index of an item for a repeater.
+Adds the ability to get the index of an item for a Repeater UI component.

 Can be used in `itemTemplateSelector` or in item's event handler.